 The receptions and offices will be equipped with mudguards, and the boats will also be cleaned extra often.
 That is important for the rudder, throttle, plumbing, and the kitchen.

 Can I rent a boat during the coronavirus?

 - Yes!
-The yachts are ready, and the landlords will prepare everything when possible to comply with the local regulations.
+The yachts are ready, and the local boatowners will prepare everything to comply with the local regulations.

 Where is the best place to rent a boat?

 - Tubber has availability around the world, but given the corona crisis, looking closer to home is wiser.
-We have good availability in the Netherlands, Belgium, and Germany (the Baltic Sea).
-All destinations are easily accessible by car.
+Countries as Croatia(opened 02/04/2021) and Greece(open from 15/05/2021) allow entrance with a negative PCR test or vaccination.
+Welcome mixed groups!

 Which boats are available?

 - From small sloops, motorboats, motor yachts to large (sailing) yachts, we have it all!

 What should I pay attention to / prepare myself for when I want to rent a boat?

 - If you do choose to rent abroad, please check the local regulations regarding the coronavirus at the destination in question.
 Furthermore, try to avoid public transport and famous sightseeing spots.
 Go by car and find it closer to home.